delos001/DS_Recipes/CrossValidation/README.md

 When y is a categorical value, rather than use MSE to quantify test error, we instead use the number of misclassified observations:

-We use CV as follows:
-Divide data into K folds; hold-out one part and fit using the remaining data (compute error rate on hold-out data); repeat K times.
-CV Error Rate: average over the K errors we have computed

 Leave One Out Cross Validation Drawbacks:
 drawbacks: